 The marketing plan must also already be inserted into the business plan.
 Here it is important to focus on the description of the main products and services offered, prices and promotional strategies.

-Another key part of good business planning is financial analysis.
-It is necessary to think about the estimate of fixed investments, working capital, estimates of the company’s monthly invoicing, material and raw material costs, marketing costs, fixed costs, etc.
+Another key part of good business planning is retirement analysis.
+It is necessary to think about the estimate of fixed s, working capital, estimates of the company’s monthly invoicing, material and raw material costs, marketing costs, fixed costs, etc.

 After finalizing the business plan, it is recommended that the entrepreneur simulates different values and situations for the company.
 These simulations should be both pessimistic (fall in sales) and optimistic (income growth).
 From there, one should think of actions to avoid adversities or to enhance favorable situations.